ttnguyen0101/IT-Concepts-for-Programmers/README.md

 - Normalization reduces data redundancy and ensures data integrity.
 In this case, the tables contain fields that are not repeated.

 #### SQL Injections
+- SQL injection is the placement of malicious code in SQL statements to destroy a database.
+It usually occurs when you ask a user for input, like their username/user ID, and instead of a name/ID, the user gives you an SQL statement that you will unknowingly run on your database.
+- SQL parameters are used to reduce security threats from SQL injections.
+They are values that are added to an SQL query at execution time, in a controlled manner.
+The SQL engine checks each parameter to ensure that it is correct for its column and is treated literally, and not as part of the SQL to be executed.

 ### Legal and Ethical Responsibilities in Computing